 Hello!
-I'm a CS PhD student at Harvard (starting Fall '24), funded by the NSF GRFP.
-I'm interested in computer vision, human-robot interaction, and robotics.
-My mission is to use methods from these areas to develop tools to help people, particularly those who are disadvantaged.
+I'm a CS PhD student in the Harvard Slade Lab, funded by the NSF GRFP.
+I'm interested in using computer vision, human-robot interaction, and robotics to create useful assistive devices.

-I'm currently working with Prof. Patrick Slade at the Harvard Ability Lab, to develop a smartphone-based navigation assistant for people who are blind or visually impaired.
+I'm currently working on a smartphone-based navigation assistant for people who are blind or visually impaired.

 Some of my past/current projects are shown below.
 To see my academic record, work experience, and more, check out my CV.